 These issues and others, I hope to confront through the reauthorization of the Higher Education Act in the 113th Congress.

-Legislation pertaining to Education sponsored, co-sponsored by Rep. Foxx:
+Legislation pertaining to Education sponsored, co-sponsored or supported by Rep. Foxx:

 H.R.1911: Smarter Solutions for Students Act (re-titled the Bipartisan Student Loan Certainty Act of 2013)